nerovkha/github.io-webpro-team2/README.md

 ### Feature 2

-Allow update or remove items from the shopping cart.
 Add/Remove quantity of the products.
 The prices of the products changes automatically based on the quantity of the products.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .